kazugorou/kazugorou/README.md

 younger than 16

-nijisanji fans, dream or whatever its called their fuckin mcyt group, idv players cuz im a hypocrite LOL
+nijisanji fans, dsmp enjoyers, idv players cuz im a hypocrite LOL

 i will immediately perm hide u if u have a skin from dmmd or j*hn doe